wwcodesg/python-study-group/README.md

 # Past study groups
 Jupyter notebooks can be found under the `notebooks/` folder.
 Scripts can be found under the `scripts/` folder.

+We have started one chapter per session (fortnight) of Fluent Python by Luciano Ramalho, since January 2022.
+Notes are all under the `notebooks/` folder.

+Sessions in 2011 are all on codility 'lessons'.
+Scripts are all under the `scripts/` folder.

+## 2nd Apr 2022
+Function Decorators and Closures

+## 19th Mar 2022
+Deesign Patterns with First-Class Functions

+## 5th Mar 2022
+First-Class Functions

+## 19th Feb  2022
+Text versus Bytes

+## 5th Feb 2022
+Dictionaries and Sets

+## 22nd Jan 2022
+An Array of Sequences

 ## 8th Jan 2022
 The Python Data Model